rugbyprof/5443-Big-Data/MidtermStudyGuide.md

 Which database back-end should be used: relational, key–value, or something else?

 What is the "Ultimate Database"?

 Four Rules of Success:
-    - Build Solutions That Scale
-    - Build Systems That Can Share Data
-    - Build Solutions Not Infrastructure
-    - Focus on Unlocking Value from Your Data

 --

 ### Chapter 2

 Describe the challenges of sharing lots of files.
-    - Choosing How to Store the Data
-    - Choosing the Right Data Format
-    - How to Present the Data

 Describe ___Infrastructure as a service___ (IAAS).